corbado/example-passkeys-flutter/README.md

 ### 3.1.
 Assetlinks.json
 For the webauthn protocol a relying party is needed.
 This is the domain which the passkey belongs to.
-To verify the app against a domain, you need to host the file at `domain/.well-known/assetlinks.json`.
+To verify the app against a domain, the domain's webserver needs to host `domain/.well-known/assetlinks.json`.
-Corbado automatically provides you with an individual domain which hosts this file (pro-xxx.auth.corbado.com for you) (option 1).
+Corbado automatically provides you with an individual domain which hosts this file for you (pro-xxx.auth.corbado.com) (option 1).
 Alternatively, you can use your own website as relying party if you host the file yourself (option 2).